The Public Echoes Of Rhetoric In America (PEORIA) Project

 Every week, the PEORIA Project digs through Twitter to determine which candidates are on the minds (and tweets) of Americans heading into the 2020 presidential election.
 The Tweeterboard displays data on tweets mentioning each candidate and week-to-week trends reflecting the social media discourse surrounding the race for the White House.
 View the Tweeterboard and read the full weekly reports here.

 PEORIA Project Rhetorical Recaps

-GSPM Associate Professor and Research Director Michael Cornfield breaks down the relevant themes and messages from each stage of the 2016 presidential race and the Trump presidency.
+GSPM Associate Professor and Research Director Michael Cornfield breaks down the relevant themes and messages from each stage of the Trump presidency and the race for the White House.
 View every recap here.